pnp/pnpjs/docs/sp/folders.md

 const sp = spfi(...);

-// URL CANNOT BE ENCODED
-const url = "/sites/dev/documents/folder4";
+// URL CANNOT BE ENCODED, URL CANNOT END IN "/" const url = "/sites/dev/documents/folder4";

 // folder is an IFolder and supports all the folder operations